VIPCA MARINE APPRENTICESHIP

 A mentorship and scholarship program follows these apprentices to careers as captains and crew with VIPCA’s continued support of their careers being made successful in the Marine Industry.

-Any student of the 5-week VIPCA Marine Apprenticeship, after 360 days sea-time, could qualify to be a certified Operator of an Un-inspected Passenger Vessel (OUPV) Captain.
+Any student of the VIPCA Marine Apprenticeship, after 360 days sea-time, could qualify to be a certified Operator of an Un-inspected Passenger Vessel (OUPV) Captain.
 Continuation of training from the VIPCA Marine Apprenticeship can be fully funded with any graduate entering the 12-month paid work placement for accruement of sea time before being sponsored in sitting the OUPV captains course.
-This year-round opportunity may commence as soon as the student is ready for employment prior to or after the 5-week program in July.
+This year-round opportunity may commence as soon as the student is ready for employment.

 Sponsor A Marine Apprentice